AmadeusRelay/AmadeusRelayFrontend/README.md

 # Amadeus Relay API User Documentation

-This is the documentation created by Amadeus' team for dApps to learn how to interact with our APIs.
+This is the documentation created by Amadeus' team for dApps to learn how to interact with our API.
 Below you will find a user guide on how to consume it, but if you have any doubts feel free to contact us at team@amadeusrelay.org.

-Take a look on our APIs on [Amadeus Relay API Docs](http://api.amadeusrelay.org/api-docs/)
+Take a look on our API on [Amadeus Relay API Docs](http://api.amadeusrelay.org/api-docs/)

 ### Considerations